AdobeDocs/experience-manager-learn.en/help/headless-tutorial/authentication/service-credentials.md

 1. Tap in the __Integrations__ tab
 1. Tap __Get Service Credentials__ button
 1. Tap on the download button in the top left corner to download the JSON file containing the Service Credentials value, and save the file to a safe location.
-   + _If these Service Credentials are compromised, immediately contact Adobe Support to have have them revoked_
+   + _If Service Credentials are compromised, immediately contact Adobe Support to have have them revoked_

 ## Install the Service Credentials